-Visiting Rome's ancient monuments and museums can be costly and some have long lines at the ticket counter.
-Here are passes and cards to help you save money and time on your Rome vacation.
-You'll also avoid the hassle of having to carry money to pay for each entrance and with the some passes you won't have to buy metro or bus tickets either.
+Visiting Rome's ancient monuments and museums can be costly and some of the most famous sites, like the Colosseum, have long lines at the ticket counter.
+Learn about some of the passes and cards that can help you save time and money on your Rome vacation.

 Roman Colosseum Tickets

+Notoriously, it was the most famous attraction in ancient times, and today, the Roman Colosseum is the top sightseeing spot in Rome.
 The ticket line at the Roman Colosseum can be very long.
-In addition to buying a Roma Pass, there are a few other ways to avoid the Colosseum ticket line.
-You can buy Colosseum and Roman Forum passes online in US dollars from Viator, and it includes access to Palatine Hill.
+To avoid the wait, you can buy a Roma Pass, Archeologia card or join a tour group of the Colosseum.
+Also, you can buy Colosseum and Roman Forum passes online in U.S. dollars from Viator, and it includes access to Palatine Hill.

 Appia Antica Card

-The Appia Antica, or ancient Appian Way, Card is good for seven days from the first use and includes admission (one time each) to the Baths of Caracalla, the Villa of the Quintili, and the Tomb of Cecilia Metella.
+The Appia Antica Card for touring the ancient Appian Way is good for seven days from the first use and includes admission (one time each) to the Baths of Caracalla, the Villa of the Quintili, and the Tomb of Cecilia Metella.

-The four museum combination ticket includes one admission to each of the four National Museums of Rome (all closed on Mondays) - Palazzo Altemps, Palazzo Massimo, Diocletian Baths, and Balbi Crypt.
+The four museum combination ticket, called the Biglietto 4 Musei, includes one admission to each of the four National Museums of Rome, the Palazzo Altemps, Palazzo Massimo, Diocletian Baths, and Balbi Crypt.
 The card is good for three days and can be purchased at any of the sites.

 Rome Transportation Passes